DianaBaRo/student_data_bank/README.md

 ```

 ### Usage
-You can start one of Rack's supported servers using the shotgun [shotgun](https://github.com/rtomayko/shotgun) command.
+You can start one of Rack's supported servers using the [shotgun](https://github.com/rtomayko/shotgun) command.

 ```
 $ shotgun